jonathanlindev/html-repo/README.md

 TODO:

 * Categories like directories
-* pages like many indexes within a * category / directory
+* pages like many (index) pages within a category / directory

 #teehee :)